Leinster National Preview, Tips, Runners & Trends

 Leinster National Jockey Statistics

 The leading jockey in the Leinster National over the last 16 renewals is Paul Townend who has won the race four times with those four winners coming from Emma Jane (2009), Ballytrim (2010) and Pairofbrowneyes (2018 & 2019).
 The only other jockey to have recorded multiple wins in the Leinster National is Sean Flanagan (2 wins).
-There is one jockey who has not had the best of times in the Leinster National, Phillip Enright has ridden a total of 11 runners to the race without recording any wins.
+There is one jockey who has not had the best of times in the Leinster National, Phillip Enright has ridden 11 runners to the race without recording any wins.

 Here are some of the top Leinster National jockey statistics over the last 16 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):